henrik242/musicbrowser/musicbrowser/README.txt

 Changelog
 ---------
 0.5-CVS
-- All folders are available as podcasts (rss feeds)
+- All folders are available as podcasts (aka rss feeds)
 - Bugfix: slimserver checkbox didn't work when server playback was disabled
 - Use the current directory if config 'path' is empty
+- Simplify GET statement

 0.4
 - Rudimentary Slimserver support